pratikkulkarni228/autonomous-steered-car/README.md

 ``The model has been built entirely using Numpy and Python without any use of any 3rd party ML libraries``

-The training and testing code can be found here: https://drive.google.com/open?id=1zQaEEZR_HlRphGy9R_hyiCYP21eGSsly
+The Dataset can be found here: https://drive.google.com/open?id=1zQaEEZR_HlRphGy9R_hyiCYP21eGSsly